aprescott/tenuki/README.md

 });
 ```

-When enabled, stones are set to textured styling, and played stones will be randomly placed slightly off-center.
+When enabled, played stones will be randomly placed slightly off-center.
 If stones overlap after placement, existing stones are bumped out of the way.

 # Auto-scaling and responsiveness